-The Ellen Pullen Family Playwriting Residency
+Playwriting Residency

-Corrib Theatre's new Playwriting Residency Program will support one writer per year to develop a new play inspired by Irish culture, history, or themes.
+Corrib Theatre's Playwriting Residency Program will support one writer per year to develop a new play inspired by Irish culture, history, or themes.

-Generously supported by the Pullen Family in memory of Ellen Pullen, each resident will receive a writing stipend award, two workshops with professional actors, consistent feedback from Corrib Theatre’s Artistic Director and other experienced theatre-makers, and a final public presentation of their new script.
+Each resident will receive a writing stipend award, two workshops with professional actors, consistent feedback from Corrib Theatre’s Artistic Director and other experienced theatre-makers, and a final public presentation of their new script.

 2025-2026 Ellen Pullen Family Playwriting Resident